FloodZoneMap.org

 25%% of NFIP Claims Come From Outside High-Risk Zones

-This is the core tension: FEMA says you're "moderate risk" and doesn't require insurance, but a quarter of all claims come from your zone category.
+This is the core tension: FEMA says you're "moderate risk" and doesn't require insurance, but a quarter of all claims come from your zone category — and when it does flood, the damage is just as severe.

 Zone X (Shaded) vs Zone X (Unshaded)